 What to Expect

 The process is governed by the Administrative Procedure Act.
 If the evidence does not support the complaint, then the matter is closed.
-However, if the Secretary of the Department of Health find that violations have occurred, then the matter is presented to a panel for approval to take action against the provider.
+However, if the Secretary of the Department of Health believes that violations have occurred, then the matter is presented to a panel for approval to take action against the provider.
 As soon as you become aware of an investigation, you should consult an experienced attorney skilled in representing medical professionals before administrative proceedings.
-Penalties could include mandatory fines, counseling, training, practice limitations or suspension from practice.
+Penalties could include mandatory fines, counseling, training, practice limitations, suspension from practice, or revocation of the license.

 More information on the Washington State Department of Health complaint and disciplinary process can be found at: http://www.doh.wa.gov/LicensesPermitsandCertificates/FileComplaintAboutProviderorFacility